joelek/ts-autoguard/readme.md

 * Use implicit encoding based on context and type.
 * Remove Plain type.
 * Add content negotation to ts generator.
+* Require routes to be specified using an alias in v6.

 ## Syntax